 Construction Site audits can be of several types that include:

-- **Health & Safety Audit-**This audit is done to ascertain whether health and safety laws are being followed.
-Assessment can be done for checking workers wearing prescribed safety gears for specified tasks, safety signs, safe transport system, etc.
+Health & Safety Audit- This audit is done to ascertain whether health and safety laws are being followed.
+Assessment can be done for checking workers wearing prescribed safety gear on-site necessary more than whether failing on-site regularly failing to perish for specified tasks, safety signs, safe transport system, etc.

 Financial & Accounting Audit- To check whether the budget is being dispensed in line with the agreed contract this audit is done.
 Any cost addons that might go out of budget are assessed by this audit.
 This audit also checks for any coming delays and the quality of work.

-- The cost of construction projects can increase at any given stage of the project which, if left unchecked, might spiral out of control, in excess of the estimated cost.
+The cost of construction projects can increase at any given stage of the project which, if left unchecked, might spiral out of control, more than the estimated cost.
 Construction site audits can help detect the responsible party for an increase in budget and can help keep it under control.